Updated: Aug 23

-When it comes to museums in Egypt, everyone is on pins and needles for the opening of the Grand Egyptian Museum in 2022 -- right next to the Great Pyramids of Giza, it’s going to be the biggest archaeological museum in the world.
+When it comes to museums in Egypt, everyone is on pins and needles for the opening of the Grand Egyptian Museum -- right next to the Great Pyramids of Giza, it’s going to be the biggest archaeological museum in the world.

 But while we wait, that doesn’t mean that there aren’t other museums of interest in Cairo; far from it.
 From the world-famous Cairo Museum to the newly-renovated National Museum of Egyptian Civilization to the lesser-known but still very interesting Museum of Textiles, there are a bunch of museums worth checking out at least once, whether you’re an Egyptian local or a visitor to Cairo.